MicrosoftDocs/power-platform/power-platform/admin/capacity-storage.md

 |**Log**     |  10GB       | 5GB        |
 |**File**     | 200GB        | 290GB        |

 This tenant is 90GB over in log usage but has 85GB available (80GB database + 5GB log) in storage capacity.
-There is a deficit and this tenant should purchase more capacity but it will not receive over capacity alerts.
+There is a deficit and this tenant should free up or purchase more capacity.

 ## Actions to take for a storage capacity deficit